subsquid/docs/docs/sdk/reference/processors/substrate-batch/general.md

    })
    ```

-There a [mini-guide](/sdk/resources/substrate/types-bundle-miniguide) on how to obtain type bundles for Substrate chains without relying on Subsquid tools.
+There a [mini-guide](/sdk/resources/substrate/types-bundle-miniguide) on how to obtain type bundles for Substrate chains without relying on SQD tools.

 ### `setPrometheusPort(port: string | number)` {#set-prometheus-port}